mdelsole/Haskell-Guide/README.md

 contents <- readFile fileName
 ```

 Now that we've got the contents, we're probably going to want to do something with those contents.
-The best way to do this will to be to write another module that can handle the interpreting of those contents.
+So, before finishing the Main.hs, we'll have to write the interpret module

-## Incorporating other files and the Interpret module
+## The Interpret module

 Most programs, including the one we're building here, will be complicated enough to split across different files.
 Fortunately, incorporating other files is easy.